ynhea/ynhea/README.md

    😎 Hello, I'm a problem adventurer, aha! 😎
 </h1>
 <br>
-I began my journey into the field of programming in 2022 as a beginner, and I’ve been learning ever since.<br><br>

-Whenever I create a program, I feel a mix of excitement and nervous anticipation, and I genuinely enjoy it.
-I imagine future users, wonder if there might be any bugs, and think about what features could make the experience more engaging.
-This process of turning imagination into reality has made coding an incredibly joyful and meaningful activity for me.
-It's what initially drew me to development, and it's a feeling I want to continue experiencing.<br>
+When we deal with programs, we take a lot of functions for granted.
+However, while studying coding, I found each and every one of these technologies to be more complex than I thought.
+I could feel my own growth by realizing the hidden processes one by one.
+Therefore, I like to explore abstract and theoretical principles.<br><br>

 What fulfills me the most in this field is the insight I gain along the way.
 Whether it's through solving algorithmic problems or learning new technologies, I often discover solutions that I couldn’t have imagined before.
 Each time, I realize that my thinking has grown beyond who I was yesterday.
-For me, studying development is like an energy bar — it invigorates my life and allows me to find meaning.
+For me, studying new technologies is like an energy bar — it invigorates my life and allows me to find meaning.

+I like to work with people to achieve one goal.
+Although there will be many difficulties, you can feel fellowship by solving them head-to-head.
+Especially in the case of coding, since each other's styles are different, sometimes we may encounter unexpected creative ideas.

-Currently, I am experiencing various computer fields and exploring myself what I am interested in.
-I am working as a member of the SWAG club and Inquiry company because I am interested in problems and new technologies.
+Currently, I am exploring web production among various computer fields.
+I am interested in collaboration and new technologies, so I am working as a member of SWAG Club and Inquirist Company.
 <br>

 <hr style="height: 4px; background-color: black; border: none;" />